-Matthew Blaze of the School of Engineering and Applied Science is quoted about the NSA/PRISM scandal.
+One of the inventors of the Titan Arm, graduate student Nick McGill of the School of Engineering and Applied Science, is quoted about the wearable exoskeleton.

 School of Engineering & Applied Science

 Andrew Rappe, Ilya Grinberg both of the School of Arts and Sciences and Peter Davies of the School of Engineering and Applied Science are highlighted for their collaborative research on a new kind of material used for solar panels.

 Andrew Schwartz of the School of Engineering and Applied Science is quoted about using personality traits for presenting ads that relate to the recipient.

 Graduate students Elizabeth Beattie, Nick Parrotta, Nick McGill and Niko Vladimirov of the School of Engineering and Applied Science are featured for winning the 2013 James Dyson Award for their Titan Arm invention.

 For solar panels, wringing every drop of energy from as many photons as possible is imperative.
 This goal has sent chemistry, materials science and electronic engineering researchers on a quest to boost the energy-absorption efficiency of photovoltaic devices, but existing techniques are now running up against limits set by the laws of physics.